AndreasSchachner/CY_Orientifold_database/README.md

 The database contains the following data:

-* <b>Polytope data</b>: We present the data of favourable 4D reflexive polytopes from [KS database](http://hep.itp.tuwien.ac.at/~kreuzer/CY/) together with the GLSM charge matrix.
+* <b>Polytope data</b>: We present the data of favourable 4D reflexive polytopes obtained from the [KS database](http://hep.itp.tuwien.ac.at/~kreuzer/CY/) together with the GLSM charge matrix, Hodge numbers and Euler characteristics.

 * <b>Triangulation data</b>: Utilising [CYTools](https://cytools.liammcallistergroup.com), we computed fine, regular, star triangulations (FRSTs) of favourable polytopes.
-Our database contains information about the simplices used for each FRST as well as about the 2nd Chern class, SR ideal and triple intersection numbers.
+Our database contains information about the simplices used for each FRST as well as about the 2nd Chern class, the SR ideal and triple intersection numbers.

-* <b>Orientifolds</b>: We provide information about the O-plane configuration as well as the D3-charges from Op-planes and D7-branes.
-Here we cancel the D7-tadpole in two ways:
+* <b>Orientifolds</b>: We provide information about the O-plane configurations for reflection involutions z_i -> z_i of a single toric coordinate z_i.
+We computed the D3-charges from Op-planes and D7-branes where we cancel the D7-tadpole in two ways:
     - locally with SO(8)-stacks or
     - non-locally using fully recombined Whitney branes.